-In FY 2022, WWOD maintained continuous compliance with the Ground Water Rule throughout the 1A, 2A, 3A, and 3BC systems.
+In FY 2023, WWOD maintained continuous compliance with the Ground Water Rule throughout the 1A, 2A, 3A, and 3BC systems.

 In March 2023, the EPA announced a proposed National Primary Drinking Water Regulation (NPDWR) to establish MCLs and MCLGs for six per- and polyfluoroalkyl substances (PFAS).
-While no actions are required until the NPDWR is finalized, the EPA does anticipate finalization by the end of 2023 and the public comment period ended in May 2023 (Docket ID: EPA-HQ-OW-2022-0114).
-The proposed MCLs (enforceable) and MCLGs (health-based and non-enforceable) can be found in Table 3-7 Below.
+The final regulation was announced on April 10, 2024.
+The MCLs (enforceable) and MCLGs (health-based and non-enforceable) can be found in Table 3-7 Below.

 Table 3-7.
-Summary of Proposed MCLs and MCLGs as of the Public Comment Period Completion on May 30, 2023

-Compound Proposed MCL (enforceable levels) Proposed MCLG

-PFOA 4.0 parts per trillion Zero

-PFOS 4.0 parts per trillion Zero

-PFNA

-PFHxS 1.0 (unitless) 1.0 (unitless)

-PFBS Hazard Index Hazard Index

-HFPO-DA (GenX Chemicals)
+Summary of Final MCLs and MCLGs Compound MCL (enforceable levels) MCLG PFOA 4.0 parts per trillion Zero PFOS 4.0 parts per trillion Zero PFHxS 10 parts per trillion 10 parts per trillion PFNA 10 parts per trillion 10 parts per trillion HFPO-DA (GenX Chemicals) 10 parts per trillion 10 parts per trillion Mixtures containing two or more of PFHxS, PFNA, HFPO-DA, and PFBS 1 (unitless) Hazard index 1 (unitless) Hazard index

-The MCLs and MCLGs for PFNA, GenX Chemicals, PFHxS, and PFBS are calculated using the Hazard Index (HI) Formula which essentially takes the monitored concentration of each compound and divides it by the health-based water concentration that the EPA as established.
-The total of these four values is the HI and it cannot exceed 1.0.
+The MCLs and MCLGs for mixtures containing two or more of PFHxS, PFNA, HFPO-DA, and PFBS are calculated using the Hazard Index (HI) Formula which essentially takes the monitored concentration of each compound and divides it by the health-based water concentration that the EPA as established.
+The total of these four values is the HI and it cannot exceed 1.